A5 road (Northern Ireland): Route

 The A5 starts at a crossroads in Derry where the Craigavon Bridge meets the A2.
 The A5 goes south skirting the River Foyle past Prehen and through the villages of New Buildings and across the county boundary into Tyrone at Magheramason.
 A dangerous bend leads up to the village of Bready, after which the road passes through Ballymagorry.
-It by-passes the large town of Strabane, where it meets the A38 near Lifford Bridge, which crosses the Border to Lifford onto the N15 near its junction with the N14.
+It by-passes the large town of Strabane, where it meets the A38 near Lifford Bridge, which crosses the Border to Lifford and the Republic onto the N15 near its junction with the N14.

 After by-passing Strabane the A5 goes through the villages of Sion Mills and Victoria Bridge.
 It then by-passes Newtownstewart and continues to the county town of Omagh, where it has junctions with the A32 road to Enniskillen and A505 road to Cookstown.

 The A5 continues through the hamlets of Garvaghey and Ballymackilroy to a roundabout just outside Ballygawley where it meets the A4 Belfast – Enniskillen road.
 The two roads combine for a few hundred metres.
 The A5 continues to the border village of Aughnacloy.
-After Aughnacloy the road reaches the international border with County Monaghan where it becomes the N2 to Dublin.
+After Aughnacloy the road reaches the international border with County Monaghan where it becomes the N2 to Dublin, Ardee and Monaghan.